 Common examples of outdoor vines you’re likely familiar with include ivy, black-eyed Susan vine, morning glories, passionflower, wisteria, clematis, climbing hydrangea, Gardenia jasminoides 'Radicans' (creeping Gardenia or cape Jasmine), and honeysuckle.
 Many of these full sun-loving vines produce gorgeous, highly fragrant flowers that support our pollinator friends and are a vital food source for hummingbirds.

 While many vines are displayed outdoors along walls and fences, there are a multitude of vines that can successfully be grown indoors as well.
+"They are great options for most rooms since they can be trained and staged to cover a wall, ceiling, or even just left to hang from a window or bookshelf," adds Jovel Byrnes.

 Types Of Indoor Vine Plants